qzmfranklin/pitest/doc/scheduler.md

 ## Unit Test

-The unit test tests the DAG class and the core API of the scheduler class.
+The unit test tests the Dag class and the core API of the scheduler class.

 The test uses the unittest library.